grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi gave one final smack against the release lever with the wrench.

 He heard a pop, and water falling into the escape trunk.
-Hemi quickly leaned over and slapped his ear against the wet steel of the escape trunk.
-He could hear the mine lifting away out of it.
+Hemi quickly leaned over and slapped his ear against the damp steel of the escape trunk.
+He could hear the mine bumping as it lifted away out of it.
 "It opened!
 Full throttle!
 Any direction!
 Get us away from here!"

 [//]: # (### The _Grackle_ is exploded; the Gnat is sinking)